anodyne/nova/modules/nova/upgrade/README.md

 * clean up the upgrade registration
 * change i18n over to the newer format
 * optmize tables in the ajax controller
-* create user preferences
-* figure out a good way to validate that users and characters were upgraded

 ## History